bradymholt/geekytidbits.com/_posts/2016/2016-05-09-inside-look-working-at-YNAB.md

 People knew I was starting, they were welcoming and genuinuiely wanted to set me up for success.  **This was a nice start.**

 ## Getting to Work
-Over the next 6 months, I got down to business and worked on shipping stuff.
+Over the next year, I got down to business and worked on shipping stuff.
 All along the way, the rest of the team was willing to help when I bumped into issues or had a question.
 We had daily stand-ups, bi-weekly demos and retrospectives, and there was a weekly 1:1 with my boss, Taylor.
 Communication was good and the team was really clicking.

 During this time, I mainly worked on mid and back tier pieces (you know, stuff the user doesn't see) and focused on making things perform better and support feature development.
 But, I also got to do some stuff on the UI which was fun.